-FCA assesses civil money penalty for violations of standards of conduct regulations
+FCA assesses civil money penalties for regulatory violations

-McLEAN, Va., May 25, 2021 - On May 5, the Farm Credit Administration entered into a consent civil money penalty order with a former employee of a Farm Credit System (System) institution.
-This order's execution, and the resulting payment, resolved an earlier notice of assessment of civil money penalty issued to the individual.
+McLEAN, Va., Sept.
+25, 2023 - On Aug.
+31, the Farm Credit Administration entered into consent civil money penalty orders with two former employees of a Farm Credit System (System) institution.
+The consent orders and the resulting payments resolved proceedings to assess civil money penalties against the individuals.